abpframework/abp/docs/en/Getting-Started-AspNetCore-Application.md

 ``AppModule`` is a good name for the startup module for an application.

 ABP packages define module classes and a module can depend on another.
-In the code above, the ``AppModule`` depends on the ``AbpAspNetCoreMvcModule`` (defined by [Volo.Abp.AspNetCore.Mvc](https://www.nuget.org/packages/Volo.Abp.AspNetCore.Mvc) package).
-It's common to add a ``DependsOn`` attribute after installing a new ABP nuget package.
+In the code above, the ``AppModule`` depends on the ``AbpAspNetCoreMvcModule`` (defined by the [Volo.Abp.AspNetCore.Mvc](https://www.nuget.org/packages/Volo.Abp.AspNetCore.Mvc) package).
+It's common to add a ``DependsOn`` attribute after installing a new ABP NuGet package.

-Instead of the Startup class, we are configuring ASP.NET Core pipeline in this module class.
+Instead of the Startup class, we are configuring an ASP.NET Core pipeline in this module class.

 ## The Program Class

-Next step is to modify Program class to integrate to ABP module system:
+Next step is to modify the Program class to integrate to the ABP module system:

 ````C#
 using BasicAspNetCoreApplication;